raspberrypilearning/marble-mayhem/en/step_3.md

 [[[unity-align-with-view]]]

-**Choose:** Whether the camera will follow the marble or not.
+**Choose** whether the camera will follow the marble or not.

-If you are controlling the marble with the keyboard you will want the camera to follow.
+If you are controlling the marble with the keyboard, you will want the camera to follow.

-For the Tilt you can leave the camera zoomed out and not have it follow the marble - or zoom in and set up the CameraFollow script.
+If you want to tilt the level to roll your marble around, you can leave the camera zoomed out and not have it follow the marble, or zoom in and set up the CameraFollow script.

 [[[unity-camera-follow-ball]]]